 We have high expectations of all our pupils, this covers both their academic and personal development.
-The school strives to provide the skills and experiences necessary to prepare pupils for the next step of their education.
+The school strives to provide the skills and experiences necessary to prepare pupils for the next step of their education and learning.
 A high level of transition support and preparation is put in place for both pupils and their families/carers.

 Pupils are given a baseline assessment on entry into the school in order that their progress can be accurately measured.
 There is a wide range of attainment within school varying from pre-subject specific learners to children working at Lower KS2 year group expectations.

 Teachers set annual targets for all children in September; these are challenging but realistic.
 Progress is monitored throughout the year in regular Pupil Progress meetings where staff/ SLT highlight specific children and the need for particular intervention strategies.
-Targets are continually moderated and evaluated throughout the year to ensure that pupils are continually making good progress.
+Targets are continually moderated and evaluated throughout the year to ensure that pupils are constantly being challenged to make good progress.

 The progress of each pupil in school is tracked and monitored from their baseline on initial entry into school.
 Over the past few years the profile of our pupils has changed with increasing numbers now having a more complex profile.
 All individual progress is sent during the summer term to the LEA and DfE; this forms part of the data analysis evaluated in the annual report to the Governing Body from which actions based on data are set for the following year.

-Evidence and assessed examples of levelled work are collected regularly throughout the year based on our school’s Assessment Calendar and stored in children’s Individual Assessment Files for pupils in Year 1 to Year 6.
+Evidence and assessed examples of levelled work in English and Maths are collected regularly throughout the year based on our school’s Assessment Calendar and stored in children’s Individual Assessment Files for pupils in Year 1 to Year 6.
 EYFS children are assessed and a baseline set within 6 weeks of arrival in school and their progress is monitored via a visual progression chart.
-The EYFS and pre-subject subject learners use ‘Tapestry’, an online learning journal and assessment tool.
+The EYFS and pre-subject specific (Engagement) learners use ‘Tapestry’, an online learning journal and assessment tool.

 School is continuing to develop children’s confidence and monitor individual’s self-esteem.
 All classes look at self-help and developing children’s levels of independence over the academic year.
 Displays of pupil progress are prominent in all classes and staff collect both visual and annotated evidence to assess progress.
 Pupils are aware of their progress and actively challenge themselves to achieve personal targets.
 All of our pupil’s academic progress is also supported by a comprehensive program of enrichment activities tailor made to address the needs of the individual.